WinVector/data_algebra/Examples/Introduction/data_algebra_Introduction.md

 For bigger than memory situations `data_algebra` can translate to any sufficiently powerful `SQL` dialect, allowing `data_algebra` pipelines to be executed on PostgreSQL, Apache Spark, or Google BigQuery.

-In addition the [`rquery`](https://github.com/WinVector/rquery) R package supplies a nearly identical system for working with data in R. The two systems can even [share data manipulation code between each other](https://github.com/WinVector/data_algebra/blob/master/Examples/LogisticExample/ScoringExample.md) (allowing very powerful R/Python inter-operation or helping port projects from one to the other).
+In addition the [`rquery`](https://github.com/WinVector/rquery) R package supplies a nearly identical system for working with data in R. The two systems can even share data manipulation code between each other (allowing very powerful R/Python inter-operation or helping port projects from one to the other).

+Some advanced notes on the category theory ideas used in the package can be found [here](https://github.com/WinVector/data_algebra/blob/master/Examples/Arrow/Arrow.md) and [here](https://github.com/WinVector/data_algebra/blob/master/Examples/Arrow/CDesign.md)